SelloN/WhereThereIs4Cast/README.md

       did’t want to use the Use-Cases strategy.
 * Navigation: Top app bar has a drop down menu for seeing Favourite items.
 You can save a favourite location by clicking on the top left corner.
+* Build requirements and prerequisites
+    - Please ensure you're on AGP v8.5.1 - latest created with the project.
+    - Please ensure you build the project first since API keys are built from local.properties files as a security measure.
+These keys are normally not saved on your machine (they are get .gitignored) but for the purpose of this being only to show ability, I added them so you can also use the same API key.

 * An optional feature leveraging local persistence.
     - Done with favorites for offline storage